roshangeoroy/stm32-memory-analyzer/README.md

 ## Future of this script

-The script is entirely vibe-coded, so there could be a lot of places for optimization and improvement.
+The script is entirely [vibe-coded](https://en.wikipedia.org/wiki/Vibe_coding) , so there could be a lot of places for optimization and improvement.
 I intend to port this to `Go` (for fun!).